 Has hating your body ever helped?
 Has hating your body ever done anything good for you?
 As long as you reject your body, you won’t be able to have a good relationship with it.
 To achieve binge eating recovery, you and your body must be on the same team, starting with accepting (rather than rejecting) the body you have now.

 Ending the binges starts with reconnecting (and listening!) to your hunger and fullness cues.
 You are not showing trust in your body by engaging in behaviors such as ignoring your hunger or treating fullness as “wrong” or “bad.”
-As long as your continue to ignore your body's cues, your urge to binge will remain.
+If you ignore your body’s cues, your urge to binge will remain.

 The F-it mentality stems from continuing to engage in all-or-nothing thinking, and full recovery cannot happen without changing this unhelpful mindset.
 When something in your day doesn’t go right, you cannot say “f- it” and let your whole day be ruined by engaging in your typical binge eating coping mechanism.
 Instead, you must learn to separate that event from your eating.